thytanium/superfunds/README.md

 The rest of files are the files that come with a Laravel installation.

-## If there were more time
+## If there were more time, I would have...

--   I would have tried to reduce similar code by creating a single entity to index, create, update, show and delete API records.
+-   Reduce similar code by creating a single entity to index, create, update, show and delete API records.
     An approach similar to front controller.
+-   Modified Laravel's default error handler to standardize errors responses a bit more.
+-   Looked for a free PHP PaaS to host this project and provide a live URL.
+-   Added more tests.